macewanCS/BeardedMonkeys/README.md

 - To run the server the command is, `python manage.py runserver`

-- You may now access the web application by going to the url `localhost:8000
+- You may now access the web application by going to the url [localhost:8000](localhost:8000)

 - To create a new user, run `python manage.py createsuperuser`

-- Admin Access will be available at `localhost:8000/admin`.
+- Admin Access will be available at [localhost:8000/admin](localhost:8000/admin).
+You could add user, assign status and branch for each user in the admin pane

+- Note: We have made the branches dynamic.
+What it means is that whenever we assign a user to a branch, it will automatically adds that branch for "tickets filtration".
+No hard coding of branches required in order to make them appear in filtration options.

 ### Few Useful Git Commands:
 - When pushing your files, make sure you are in your own forked repository, not the group main repository.
-Run, git remote show origin
+Run, `git remote show origin`
-- Cache credential for an hour, git config --global credential.helper 'cache --timeout=3600'
+- Cache credential for an hour, `git config --global credential.helper 'cache --timeout=3600'`
-- Add remote upstream, git remote add upstream http://link to repo
+- Add remote upstream, `git remote add upstream http://link-to-repo`
-- check configured remote repository, git remote -v
+- check configured remote repository, `git remote -v`

 # We are BeardedMonkeys